Application of one-step method to parameter estimation in ODE models: Real data examples

 We next tested our approach on the real data for the model \eqref{gas} given in Table 39 in \cite{bodenstein} and reproduced in Table I in \cite{bellman1967quasilinearization}.
-There are in total $14$ observations available on the interval $[0,39],$ excluding the initial condition $x(0)=0.$ \footnote{Note that in Table 39 in \cite{bodenstein} and in Table I in \cite{bellman1967quasilinearization} the observation $48.8$ corresponding to the time instance $t=19$ appears to contain a typo: we tentatively corrected it to $38.8.$ The same correction was applied in Table 24 in \cite{esposito2000global} and in Table 1 in \cite{kim2010estimation}.} This time we did not estimate the initial condition and considered it to be zero, which agrees with the physical phenomenon the model describes.
-The estimation results are displayed in Table~\ref{tab:nitro_real}.
-Both point and interval estimates obtained through the ACCEL and NLS methods are presented.
-The results are very similar.
+There are in total $14$ observations available on the interval $[0,39],$ excluding the initial condition $x(0)=0.$\footnote{Note that in Table 39 in \cite{bodenstein} and in Table I in \cite{bellman1967quasilinearization} the observation $48.8$ corresponding to the time instance $t=19$ appears to contain a typo: we tentatively corrected it to $38.8.$ The same correction was applied in Table 24 in \cite{esposito2000global} and in Table 1 in \cite{kim2010estimation}.} This time we did not estimate the initial condition and considered it to be zero, which agrees with the physical phenomenon the model describes.
+The estimation results are displayed in Table \ref{tab:nitro_real}.
+Both point and interval estimates obtained from the one-step and NLS methods are presented.

-A comparison to the results given in Table \ref{table1} shows that this is essentially the same result as already reported in the literature using the least squares estimator: this illustrates the fact that just one iteration in the Newton-Raphson type procedure suffices to arrive at an asymptotically equivalent estimator to the least squares estimator of the parameter of interest, provided a preliminary estimator is already within the $n^{-1/2}$ range of the true parameter.
-In Figure \ref{fig:nitro_real} we plot the data from \cite{bellman1967quasilinearization} and the solution to \eqref{gas} evaluated with ACCEL fitted values of $\theta_1$ and $\theta_2$.
+A comparison to the results given in Table \ref{table1} shows that this is essentially the same result as already reported in the literature using the least squares estimator: this illustrates the fact that one-step is an asymptotically equivalent estimator to the least squares estimator, provided a preliminary estimator it uses is already within the $n^{-1/2}$ range of the true parameter.
+In Figure \ref{fig:nitro_real} we plot the data from \cite{bellman1967quasilinearization} and the solution to \eqref{gas} evaluated with one-step fitted values of $\theta_1$ and $\theta_2$.
 The fit appears to be satisfactory given a simplistic character of the model \eqref{gas}.